Importing Other Data Formats

 colliding with existing data.
 Once the identifier is established,

-the importer writes the cached pairs into its trible set via Trible::new, and
+the importer writes the derived pairs into a TribleSet via Trible::new and

 This hashing step also changes how repeated structures behave.
 When a JSON